Showing posts with label Dutch art. Show all posts

 Jupiter’s brain in a piece of Cytheridian cheese

 The English philosopher-physician Thomas Browne (1605-82) possessed refined senses.
 Along with his sharp eyesight and acute olfactory sense he also had a keen sense of taste.
 His notes on cookery in the ancient world, emphasis upon moderation in diet and experiments in cheese-making are all indicative of his interest in food.
-His notes on coagulation reveal that he experimented with what is now considered to be a taboo ingredient in cheese-making.
+His notes on coagulation also reveal that he experimented with what is now considered to be a taboo ingredient in cheese-making.

-Browne's gastronomical inclinations are evident in his 'Notes on the cooking of the ancients' in which he declares his desire to know more about ancient world cuisine while also believing the food of his day to be superior -
+Browne's gastronomical inclinations are evident in 'Notes on the cooking of the ancients' in which he declares his desire to know more about ancient world cuisine while also believing the food of his day to be superior -

 'I wish we knew more clearly the aids of the ancients, their sauces, flavours, digestives, tasties, slices, cold meats, and all kinds of pickles.
 Yet I do not know whether they would have surpassed salted sturgeons’ eggs, anchovy sauce, or our royal pickles'.
 [1]